Market

 e.
 In determining the allowances for credit losses of Trade Receivables (as also for Unbilled Revenue), the Company has used a practical expedient by computing the expected credit loss allowance for Trade Receivables based on a provision matrix.

-11.8 The Company had, issued 8,40,471 equity shares of face value of ^ 10 each on right basis (‘Rights Equity Shares').
-In accordance with the terms of issue, ^ 135 i.e. 60% of the Issue Price per Rights Equity Share, was received from the allottees on application and shares were allotted.
-The Board has made First and Final call of ^ 90 per Rights Equity Share (including a premium of ^ 86 per share) in February, 2024.
-As on March 31, 2024, an aggregate amount of ^ 8.62 Lakhs is unpaid.
+10.8 The Company had, issued 8,40,471 equity shares of face value of A 10 each on right basis (‘Rights Equity Shares’).
+In accordance with the terms of issue, A 135 i.e. 60% of the Issue Price per Rights Equity Share, was received from the allottees on application and shares were allotted.
+The Board has made First and Final call of A 90 per Rights Equity Share (including a premium of A 86 per share) in February, 2024.
+As on March 31, 2024, an aggregate amount of A 8.62 Lakhs was unpaid on 9,578 No. of equity shares (including securities premium).
+During the current year, Company has forfeited 9,578 equity shares and paidup amount on such equity shares (i.e. A 135 per share) amounting to A 12.93 Lakhs is transferred to capital reserve.

 i.
 Term loans from banks: